marceloh220/NUCEO_F722ZE_MBEDOS/README.md

 # NUCEO_F722ZE_MBEDOS
 Files modification to include support to Nucleo-F722ZE board in MbedOS

-The nucleo-f722ze board don't have mbed or ethernet support\
+The nucleo-f722ze board don't have mbed support\
 This files are modifications to include this support

 How to use?